laks1806/Smart-Wearable/README.md

 ## User Scenario
 This device will take record of the time you are sitting and vibrate if it is more than 2 hours, will remind you to drink water and stand-up or move for a while.

-This project implements an IoT wearable device that incorporates BME280 and MPU6050 sensors.
-The device measures environmental parameters and user motion to provide real-time data.
-It includes a variety of features such as vibration alerts, LED indicators, and an OLED display for information visualization.

 ## Overview